czbiohub-sf/utilities/README.md

 ### How to run a script on AWS, in general:

-The `aegea_launcher.py` script just wraps aegea (which can be tricky to use).
+The `evros` script just wraps aegea (which can be tricky to use).
 It has sane defaults so you don't need to choose most of them.

 ```
 ➜  utilities git:(master) ./aegea_launcher.py --help